remind-me-later/TFG-matematicas/md/draft.md

     earlier.

-Type theory is a branch of mathematical logic that deals with the study of types, an abstraction similar in some ways to the more familiar sets, and functions, not as defined in set theory, but as a primitive notion.
+Type theory is a branch of mathematical logic that deals with the study of types, an abstraction similar in some ways to the more familiar sets.

+Like _sets_ are a primitive notion in set theory, _types_ are a primitive notion in type theory, alongside _functions_.
+This two primitives ensure that functions are only applied to the correct types, this is known as _type safety_.
+This concept may be familiar to programmers, as it is the basis of static type systems in programming languages, such as Haskell, Rust, and Scala.

-As an informal introduction to types we can think of them as sets with additional structure, this structure dictates with functions can be applied to them.
-For example, we can define a type $\mathbb{N}$ that represents the natural numbers, and define a function $\texttt{add}$ that takes two natural numbers and returns their sum.
+As an informal introduction to types we can think of them as sets with additional structure which dictates with functions can be applied to them.
+For example, we can define a type $\mathbb{N}$ that represents the natural numbers, and define a function $\texttt{add}: \mathbb{N} \to \mathbb{N} \to \mathbb{N}$ that takes two natural numbers and returns their sum.
 This ensures that the function $\texttt{add}$ can only be applied to natural numbers, and not to any other type.
-This is the essence of type theory, the ability to restrict the domain of functions to certain types, and to ensure that the functions are applied to the correct types. ==This is known as _type safety_==, and is a key feature of type theory.

 A key point to remark is that types don't _contain_ values, they _classify_ values, while in set theory a value is a _member_ of a set, in type theory a